microsoft/everyonecancode/README.md

 No matter which path you choose, we're thrilled to be a part of your coding adventure.
 Let's get started! 🚀

-## Agenda for the Anyone can Code workshop
+## Agenda for the Everyone can Code workshop

 ### Day 1
 - Create your own GitHub Account and merge your first pull request